Shushi Carpet Museum

+Shushi Carpet Museum (Շուշիի գորգերի թանգարան) was a museum in Shusha that operated while the city was under the control of the Republic of Artsakh.
+It was founded by Vardan Astsatryan in 2011 and opened to the public in 2013.

-71 rugs and carpets from the Shushi Carpet Museum are on display in Yerevan at the National Museum-Institute of Architecture after Alexander Tamanyan.
+The museum has been closed since Azerbaijan retook control of the city in 2020.
+71 rugs and carpets from the museum's collection are now on display in Yerevan at the National Museum-Institute of Architecture after Alexander Tamanyan.

+The building now houses the Azerbaijani Shusha Carpet Museum.

 History

 The founding private collection included old carpets made by famous Armenian carpet weavers from different villages in Armenia and Nagorno-Karabakh.
 The collection comprised old Armenian carpets found and bought by its founder, Vardan Astsatryan.

 Until November 1, 2020, the museum had two buildings under its supervision.
 A fund was established in 2011 by donors from the United States.
 In 2012, a proper building was designated for displaying the carpets given by donors from Moscow, Russia.

 The museum had carpets on display, as well as traditional Historical and cultural artifacts.
 These artifacts received expert evaluation, underwent restoration and then were put on display.